 - Form and Function: These go hand in hand here.
 Keep room and furniture layouts simple, furniture practical and nick-nacks to a minimal to get that spacious uncluttered look.

 - Fire & Ice: Cold winters are a reality up here.
 Whether its a corner ceramic tile heater, a modern Danish wood burner or a traditional hearth – a fireplace is a key feature in almost every home.

 - Make it Cozy: Coziness is a true Scandinavian design tenant.
 Scandinavians achieve it through comfort, simplicity and balancing minimalism with warm natural materials.

 - Outdoor Rooms: Come Summer, Scandinavians open up their homes and extend their living spaces outdoors to take advantages of long evenings and the mild temperatures.
-Extend your living areas with a gracious deck or terrace with room for dining, lounging or even an outdoor kitchen.
+Extend your living areas with large glass doors that open on to a gracious deck or terrace with room for dining, lounging or even an outdoor kitchen.
 Oh yeah, did I mention the importance of fire?
 Scandinavians are raised to be masters of outdoor cooking so don’t forget to add a grill!